cabrerahector/wordpress-popular-posts/readme.txt

 3. Wordpress Popular Posts Widget on Kubrik Theme's sidebar.

 == Changelog ==

+= 2.0.1 =
+* Post title excerpt now includes html entities.
+Characters like ÄÖ should display properly now.
+* Post excerpt has been improved.
+Now it supports the following HTML tags: <a><b><i><strong><em>.
+* Template tag wpp_get_views() added.
+Retrieves the views count of a single post.
+* Template tag get_mostpopular() re-added.
+Parameter support included.
+* Shortcode bug fixed (range was always "daily" no matter what option was being selected by the user).

 = 2.0.0 =
 * Plugin rewritten to support Multi-Widget capabilities